Parks & Facilities

 Located centrally on Cottage Street in Berwick, is our biggest park – Rainforth Park.

 Rainforth Park is home to a softball field, a splash pad, Carol’s Place (multiuse recreation building), tennis and pickle-ball courts (new for 2020), a basketball net, greenspace and a playground.

 Adjacent to Rainforth Park, with an entrance on Union Street, is Centennial Park which is a great green space for picnics and enjoying live music in the park!
 There is a gazebo and picnic tables in this part of the park.

 Located in the 'Spicer Park' subdivision off of Hayden Drive, Spicer Park is known as one of Berwick's hidden gems.
 There is parking at the Hayden Drive entrance, a community garden and a small playground.
 This park also has an abundance of green space and is a great place to have a quiet picnic!
 The park also has an entrance from Cottage Street but there isn't any parking at that entrance...only a path.

 Peter Connell was a champion of sport in the Berwick and District area.
 After his passing in 2004, Berwick Minor Baseball spearheaded the re-naming of the former “Brown Street Ball Field” to be named in his honour.
 The majority of Berwick and Area Minor Baseball games are played at this field and it has washrooms and a canteen facility.

 165 Brown Street, Berwick

 The Berwick Town Hall has a small gymnasium and a multipurpose room available for private rentals.
-Behind the Town Hall, there is a small field (formerly used for soccer) and an area formerly used as a beach volley ball court.
+Behind the Town Hall, there is a small field (formerly used for soccer) with the Berwick Garden Project and a beach volleyball court.

 236 Commercial Street, Berwick